Lifetime Achievement Awards

 Loren Lukens was awarded this honor because of his gorgeous pots, his longtime membership in NWDC, his wholehearted commitment to NWDC/WA Clay Arts/arts in general, and his gorgeous pots - which bear mentioning twice!

 Loren became an NWDC member in 1980, often bringing his toddler daughter (now, a noted geologist) to meetings.
 He served on our Board for 12 years as our treasurer, during the presidencies of Larry Metcalf, Gretchen Echols, Megan Corwin and Lois Harbaugh.
-As our treasurer, he also maintained the books for the Living Treasures project in its final years.
+As our treasurer, he also maintained the books for the Living Treasures project.

 Loren has made his living as a ceramic artist for 40 years.
 He maintained a studio in the Northlake area of Seattle for many years.
 Twenty years ago he opened Brace Point Pottery in West Seattle, where he now works and has a sales gallery.